DenisMarcher/My_Java_Exp/README.md

-## Java Bagrut Solutions
+## Java Solutions

-This repository contains my solved exercises from the official Computer Science Bagrut exams.
+This repository contains my solved exercises from the official Computer Science Bagrut exams and my little Java own Projects.
 All code is written in Java by me and demonstrates knowledge of:

 * OOP (Object-Oriented Programming)